dasch-swiss/dsp-tools/README.md

 ## Using the virtual environment

 `poetry shell` spawns a shell within the virtual environment.
+Even more convenient is to choose `/bin/python` inside poetry's virtual environment as the interpreter in your IDE.
+This way, every Terminal you open in your IDE will automatically be in the virtual environment.

-From there, the command `dsp-tools` is available, because `poetry install` made an editable installation of DSP-TOOLS inside the virtual environment.
-This means that inside the `site-packages` folder of your poetry virtual environment, there is a folder called `dsp_tools-[version]. dist-info` containing a link to your local clone of the DSP-TOOLS repository.
+The advantage of being in a poetry shell is that the command `dsp-tools` is available, because `poetry install` made an editable installation of DSP-TOOLS inside the virtual environment.
+This means that inside the `site-packages` folder of your poetry virtual environment, there is a folder called `dsp_tools-[version].dist-info` containing a link to your local clone of the DSP-TOOLS repository.
 When you call `dsp-tools` from within the virtual environment, the code of your local clone will be executed.